 As administrator of the USDA Foreign Agricultural Service, he leads offices around the world in expanding trade and export opportunities for American agriculture.
 Additionally, Isley chairs USDA’s Intra-Departmental Coordination Committee on International Affairs.

 Previously, Isley worked for Dow AgroSciences, where he held various senior leadership roles, including vice president, general counsel and head of the company’s global legal department.
-He also was a special adviser for Corteva Agriscience.
+He also was a special advisor for Corteva Agriscience.

 The Carl and Marjory Hertz Lecture on Emerging Issues in Agriculture was created in memory of the founders of Hertz Farm Management Inc. to inspire generations of industry leaders, research scientists and young professionals to reach their full potential.